emag-wildfly-swarm-sandbox/wildfly-swarm-jaxrs-jsp-demo/README.md

 # wildfly-swarm-jaxrs-jsp-demo

-A WildFly Swarm Demo provide a JAX-RS API and serving JSP contents.
+A WildFly Swarm Demo provide a JAX-RS API and processing JSP.

 ## Usage